Angle Icon

 CDI has evolved alongside healthcare itself — moving from a billing-focused tool to a system that supports clear communication, better care, and fair reimbursement.

-Patient records were narrated and written by hand.
+Prior to the 1970s, patient records were narrated and written by hand.
 There was little to no standardization.
 Most clinicians followed a fee-for-service reimbursement model without relying too much on documentation quality.

 In the early 70s, Dr. Larry Weed, a scientist turned physician, toured universities to illustrate the importance of structured clinical data.
+His idea that "the very structure of the data determines the quality of the output" became a cornerstone of modern medical documentation.

-Medicare introduced Diagnosis-Related Groups (DRGs) in an effort to control the increasing cost of healthcare.
+In 1983, Medicare introduced Diagnosis-Related Groups (DRGs) in an effort to control the increasing cost of healthcare.
 It created a prospective payment system and integrated documentation with reimbursements.

+As a result, patient records directly impacted payments.
 Here's where we first saw clinical documentation improvement.
 The goal?
 To accurately reflect the complexities of patient care in billing.

 Electronic health records (EHRs) showed up in larger healthcare organizations and hospitals — then made their way to clinics.
+This was a blessing and a curse.
+Medical documentation became both more standardized and complex.

 CDI programs were in full swing in the 90s, and made it to hospitals across the U.S. by the early 2000s.